Q&A: Supplemental Guaranteed Lifetime Income (SGLI)

 Does it matter if my account funds are ROTH?

-At this time, you cannot use funds in a ROTH account to purchase a SGLI annuity in ERS.
+At this time, funds in a ROTH account cannot be used to purchase a SGLI annuity in ERS.

 Are optional forms of payment available for SGLI?

 Eligible retirees can choose from any optional form of payment available under ERS for their SGLI annuity (with the exception of a PLOP).
 The SGLI form of payment does not need to be the same as chosen for your ERS monthly benefit.